pascal-bo/linkbench/README.md

 The adapter assumes that the graph `linkdb0` in Db2 Graph is auto-opened if a connection in Db2 Graph is esthablished.
 This is <b>important</b>, otherwise the adapter will not work.

+### linkdb0.counttable

+While the `linkdb0.counttable` is not used by the Db2 Graph Adapters directly, the Linkbench Driver requires it to exist.
+Without the that table any load or run of the benchmark will not work.

 ### Configuration

 The following values in `config/LinkConfigDb2graph.properties` and `config/LinkConfigDb2graphOld.properties` have to be adjusted before running the benchmark: